-The slip indicator light comes on for a few seconds when the ignition key is turned to "ON".
-If the indicator light does not come on when the ignition is turned on, contact your Toyota dealer.
+The slip indicator light comes on for a few seconds when the engine switch is turned to "ON".
+If the indicator light does not come on when the engine switch is turned on, contact your Toyota dealer.

 The brake actuator temperature increases during continuous operation of the following systems under conditions such as on slippery roads.